pawansharma87/java-concurrency/src/synchronization/README.md

 	every method declared with the synchronized keyword is a critical section and Java only allows the execution of one of the critical sections of an object.

-#Points to be remember

-	1. Java provides an interface, the ThreadFactory interface to implement a Thread object factory.
-	2. The ThreadFactory interface has only one method called **newThread**.
-	3. It receives a	Runnable object as a parameter and returns a Thread object.
-	4. When you implement a ThreadFactory interface, you have to implement that interface and override this method.
-	5. Most basic ThreadFactory, has only one line.